Flea Infestation in Dogs

-- Environmental treatment: this is vital in the control of fleas on your pet and may include flea “bombs” (an aerosolized product that can help kill fleas and larvae in the home environment); washing all bedding in hot water to remove and kill eggs and larvae; and meticulous vacuuming to remove eggs/larvae from the crevices they may be hiding in.
+Environmental treatment: this is vital in the control of fleas on your pet and may include flea “bombs” (an aerosolized product that can help kill fleas and larvae in the home environment); washing all bedding, fabrics and items such as soft toys in hot water to remove and kill eggs and larvae; and meticulous vacuuming to remove eggs and larvae from the crevices they may be hiding in.

 Yes.
 There are plenty of products available to cure your pet’s flea infestation.
 It’s important to treat your home as well as your pet, to avoid reinfestation.

 Are fleas on dogs contagious for humans or other pets?

 Yes, fleas can be transmitted to other animals, as well as humans.
 However, it’s not the adult fleas that spread from host to host: flea infestations are spread via flea eggs.
 Adult fleas emerge from a cocoon and can survive between 1 and 2 weeks before finding a host on which to feed.
 Once attached to a host, fleas do not generally leave unless they are forced to, either by grooming or insecticides.

 A dog infested with fleas can easily transmit them into your home, by depositing eggs that then hatch larvae that turn into adult fleas.
 So not only must you get rid of the live fleas, you must also protect your home from future infestations by destroying all the flea larvae and unhatched eggs.

 While people can get flea bites, which can cause irritation similar to mosquito bites, they are not the preferred host for these tiny insects.
 So fleas are more problematic for our pets.

 What is the cost of treating fleas on dogs?

 With a number of different treatments available, the cost to treat fleas may vary.
 They include the following: